nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `CoLAB` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+#### UC1 - Add a person

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a person
-4. AddressBook deletes the person
+2. CoLAB adds the person

     Use case ends.

 **Extensions**

+* 1a.
+The given arguments are invalid.

+    * 1a1.
+CoLAB shows an error message.

+        Use case resumes at step 1.

+#### UC2 - Find details of a specific person

+**MSS**

+1. User requests to find a person.
+2. CoLAB shows a list of persons that match user's query.
+3. User requests to view more details about a specific person in the list.
+4. CoLAB shows more information about the person in the list.

+    Use case ends.

+**Extensions**

 * 2a.
-The list is empty.
+The list of persons is empty.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+CoLAB shows an error message.

       Use case resumes at step 2.

+#### UC3 - Delete a person

+**MSS**

+1. User requests to list persons.
+2. CoLAB shows a list of persons.
+3. User requests to delete a specific person in the list.
+4. CoLAB deletes the person.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of persons is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+CoLAB shows an error message.

+        Use case resumes at step 2.

+#### UC4 - Purge all entries from the app

+**MSS**

+1. User requests to delete all entries from the app.
+2. CoLAB asks user to confirm request.
+3. User confirms that they want to delete all entries.
+4. CoLAB deletes all data from the app.

+   Use case ends.

+**Extensions**

+* 3a.
+User decides not to delete all entries.

+  Use case ends.

+#### UC5 - Find all persons that take a certain module

+**MSS**

+1. User requests to list all persons by modules taken.
+2. CoLAB lists all entries who have taken the modules.

+   Use case ends.

+**Extensions**

+* 1a.
+The given modules are invalid

+    * 1a1.
+CoLAB shows an error message.

+        Use case resumes at step 1.

+* 2a.
+The list of persons is empty.

+    Use case ends.

+#### UC6 - Adding or Modifying information about a person

+**MSS**

+1. User requests to edit information about a person.
+2. CoLAB updates entry with new information.

+   Use case ends.

+**Extensions**

+* 1a.
+The given arguments are invalid.

+    * 1a1.
+CoLAB shows an error message.

+      Use case resumes at step 1.

 *{More to be added}*